Deployment Overview

 Architecture: All-in-One Binary

 Every component runs as a concurrent tokio task inside a single Rust process.
-Storage is an embedded SQLite database (no network hop).
+Storage is an embedded SQLite or Redis database (no gRPC hop for SQLite; direct Redis connection for Redis).
 The binary still requires a container runtime (Podman or Docker) for running pod containers, but the Kubernetes control plane itself is entirely self-contained.

 all-in-one architecture